LeonKuhne/F-Project/readme.md

 - fix: tab should indent at current index, not at end of file
 - fix: deleting a group deletes everything
 - fix: allow circular nodes in group
-- feature: async functions; while running, don't await for functions until their values need to be used

 # UI Enhancements | v2.0